ngraziano/isystem-to-mqtt/README.rst

 Hardware connection
 -------------------

-TODO
+On my system there is two 4 pin mini DIN connectors for the connection (MODBUS RS-485).

+For the connection I use an USB to RS485 adapter : USB-RS485-WE-1800-BT.
+I connected the Data- B Yellow wire on pin 3 (up right with connector in front of you and plastic pin a the bottom) and the Data+ A Orange wire on pin 4 (low right).

 MQTT Topic
 ----------

 Available mqtt topic can be found in isystem_to_mqtt/tables.py.

+Variable ZONE_TABLE_MODULENS_O define zone to read.

-Variable READ_TABLE define topic exported to MQTT.
+Variable READ_TABLE_MODULENS_O define topic exported to MQTT.

-Variable WRITE_TABLE define topic subcribed to send data to boiler.
+Variable WRITE_TABLE_MODULENS_O define topic subcribed to send data to boiler.

 Main topic are: